Contact Johnson/Citronberg | (855) 959-4003

 Virginia Code § 9.1-910 details who can and who cannot be removed from the registry.
 People convicted of a sexually violent offense can never be removed from the registry.
 This includes rape, forcible sodomy, sexual penetration with an object, and abduction for an immoral purpose.
 If you are facing charges related to solicitation of a minor, it is crucial to consult with an experienced solicitation of a minor lawyer who can help defend your rights and work towards the best possible outcome in your case.
 Virginia law also excludes people who have the following from coming off the registry:

 Virginia law allows Tier I and Tier II to be removed from the registry; however, Tier II offenders must wait longer.
 Virginia law allows people convicted of a Tier I offense to petition the court to be removed from the registry 15 years after the initial registration date or, if later, the date of conviction for a violation of § 18.2-472.1.
-Virginia Code § 18.2.472.1 generally concerns registry violations.
+Virginia Code § 18.2-472.1 generally concerns registry violations.
+For more information, you can review the Virginia sex offender registry laws & rights to understand the legal process and your options for petitioning removal.

 For Tier II offenders, one must wait at least 25 years from the date of initial registration or, if later, the date of his last conviction for a violation of § 18.2-472.1 or any felony.